 Terms and Conditions

-- Off-campus meal plans are valid from September 1st, 2018 to 24 hours following your last Spring exam.
+- Campus meal plans are valid from September to April.

-Unused Flex $ do not expire and may be carried over to the next academic year.
+Flex $ do not expire and will be carried over to the next academic year.
+Except, if you are a graduating student, your Flex $ will automatically expire at the end of your final term.

 - You must present your meal card for all meals and transactions.